 Q. How often do you meet and where?

-A. We meet every Monday evening (with the exception of bank holidays).
+A. We meet every Monday evening (with the exception of bank holidays) at 7.30 pm.

 Q. What type of songs do you sing?

 A. We sing a wide range of songs, including many that you’ll recognise.
 All are sung in 4-part harmony a-cappella (unaccompanied with no backing music).
 Many of our songs are arranged in the barbershop style.

 Our repertoire is continually evolving and is selected by our MD and music team to be fun, entertaining and to help us develop and perform to our best ability.